QuarkNerd/blog/dgorst/_posts/2014-07-18-frp-with-bacon-and-d3.md

 });
 {% endhighlight %}

 To do this, we've used the *filter* method provided by Bacon.
 This takes in an event stream, and returns a filtered one which only emits events when the given predicate is satisfied.
 We use the *onValue* method to subscribe a handler function to the filtered stream.
 Any time we receive an edit event, we log it to the console.
-Not very exciting, but we'll get onto visualisations later!
+Not very exciting, but we'll get on to visualisations later!

 Another type of event we can subscribe to is new user events.
 These have the type "newuser" within the Wikipedia schema.
 We do that in a very similar way.